kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 To build this module, I have borrowed heavily from the [WiFi example](https://github.com/espressif/esp-idf/tree/release/v4.0/examples/wifi/getting_started/station) provided by the framework.
 In fact, the project was based on this template.
 The original example connects to the WiFi asynchronously, but a blocking call that waits until we got an IP address from the access point will be useful to us since we want to wait for a WiFi connection before going on and connecting to the MQTT server.

-To create a blocking function we'll use a handy `EventGroup` functionality from the FreeRTOS{% sidenote 3 "Free Real Time Operating System contains lots of useful primitives for dealing with concurrency, multiprocessing and synchronization" %}.
+To create a blocking function we'll use a handy `EventGroup` functionality from the FreeRTOS{% sidenote 3 "Free Real-Time Operating System contains lots of useful primitives for dealing with concurrency, multiprocessing and synchronization" %}.
 Events groups allow you to define an event which you can wait for in any other part of your code:

 ```c
 // Define an event